 Style — Will your rod show, or not?
 What would enhance your room and the drapery fabric?
-Kirsch offers wood drapery rods in many finishes, including black and white, to coordinate with any interior style.
-Kirsch Lockseam and Continental II rods allow the fabric to take center stage, and do not show at all.
+Kirsch offers drapery rods in many finishes, including black and white, to coordinate with any interior style.
+Kirsch Lockseam rods allow the fabric to take center stage and not show at all.
 For valances, Kirsch makes extended-clearance rods that can go over other drapery treatments.

 Drapery Hardware for Corner and Bay Windows

 Along with the above considerations for your drapery style, when looking for a rod that can achieve an angle, check the following: